 Click the categories button () next to the search bar, and click on a category that you want to browse.

 You will now see pins that have recently been added to boards on Pinterest designated with that category.
-Click one of Pinterest's suggestions under "Related Interests" to continue browsing.
+Click one of the suggestions under "Related Interests" to continue browsing.

-This will show you pins recently added to Pinterest that contain the term(s) you chose, or whose board name contains the term(s) you chose.
-You can click Follow to have these kinds of pins show up on your main page on Pinterest, and you can also see who has followed this topic recently (click on their picture to go to their main page).
+This will show you recently added pins that contain the term(s) you chose, or whose board name contains the term(s) you chose.
+You can click Follow to have these kinds of pins show up on your main page, and you can also see who has followed this topic recently (click on their picture to go to their main page).

 Again, you can click on one of the suggestions under "Related Interests" to narrow the topic you want to look for, or to look for something else similar.

-That's pretty much all there is to searching and browsing for things on Pinterest!
-It's that easy!
-If you want to learn more about how to use all of Pinterest’s great features, take a look at our other step-by-step tutorials on how to use Pinterest boards and how to pin on Pinterest.
-We also have great articles on how to change your Pinterest settings, and how to contact Pinterest customer service.
-Be sure to check them out!
+That's pretty much all there is to searching and browsing for things you actually want to see on Pinterest!
+It's that easy, and can be such a great resource to you for finding inspiration about the things you really care about.
+If you want to learn more about all of the site’s great features, take a look at our other step-by-step tutorials in the rest of our Pinterest course.
+We can teach you how to use boards and how to pin.
+We also have great articles on how to change your account settings, and how to contact customer service if you’re having any issues.
+Be sure to check them – and the rest of our course – out!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.